thepwrtank18/BlackMesaWorkshopManager/README.md

 ![Installation GIF](https://raw.githubusercontent.com/thepwrtank18/BlackMesaWorkshopManager/master/howtoinstall.gif)

+If you can't see the gif, you just drag and drop it into the Black Mesa install folder!

 Fun fact: This used to be called Black Mesa Workshop Manager, but I decided Black Mesa Manager is better, but I don't want Visual Studio to yell at me so I'm keeping BlackMesaWorkshopManager.